haresfaiez/haresfaiez.github.io/_posts/2016-07-22-UNIX-design-for-the-future.markdown

 ---

 What is a good software?
-A software that does everything you expect from? a one with an attractive user interface? well documented one ?
+A software that does everything you expect from?
+A one with an attractive user interface? well documented one ?
 The definition of a good software is context-specific, and a good software for a person may not be the same for an other.
 Everyone has its metrics and its view of a good software.